Biden campaign running 'like the fate of our democracy depends on it'

 "Joe Biden and his allies are a real and compelling threat to our Democracy," the Trump campaign memo said.
 "In fact, in a way never seen before in our history, they are waging a war against it."

 Experts in democratic erosion are sounding alarms about Trump and not Biden.
-But Trump and his team are speaking to concerns regularly voiced far right Republican voters.
+But Trump and his team are speaking to concerns regularly voiced by far-right Republican voters.

 The Biden team often uses phrases like "Trump and his MAGA allies," but the real passion among Democratic voters is aimed at Trump.
 Biden has legislative and policy accomplishments he loves to talk about and which Democrats are proud of.
 But at this moment, when the first primary ballots will be cast in just a few weeks, voters are still quite skeptical of Biden's reelection bid and, as his campaign manager said, they want voters to see this campaign as about much more than a typical election-year choice between competing governing philosophies.